salomvary/button-for-toggl/.github/CONTRIBUTING.md

 For adding a simple integration, the [bitrix24](https://github.com/toggl/toggl-button/blob/master/src/scripts/content/bitrix24.js) integration is a good option for inspiration.

-All integrations have some maintenance cost - any time the UI is changed, Toggl Button might break.
+All integrations have some maintenance cost - any time the UI is changed, Button for Toggl might break.
 Help future maintainers by trying to be sensibly "future-proof" with your CSS selectors, following the code style you observe elsewhere and avoiding neat code tricks that others might not understand.

 All integrations should be tested across both Chrome and Firefox.